 Today on Ravelry someone confessed that they were sick and tired of scratchy acrylic and yarns that were too wooly and she really just wanted to find the softest yarn possible for baby blankets.
 I thought you might like to see the answer I shared with them.

 Personally, I just finished knitting a baby blanket out of Lion Brand Cotton-Ease and it turned out great!
 However, I do have a few favorites for extraordinarily soft yarn that’s great for baby blankets and the like.
 Let me pull some choices from my stash.

-Blue Sky Alpacas Dyed Cotton – while I love most of the Blue Sky line of yarns, for ultra-softness that’s super baby friendly, I go to the Dyed Cotton yarn every time.
+Blue Sky Alpacas Worsted Cotton – while I love most of the Blue Sky line of yarns, for ultra-softness that’s super baby friendly, I go to the Worsted Cotton yarn every time.
 Between it and Misti Alpacas Pima Cotton & Silk I’m always set.

 If you don’t mind venturing into indie yarns, may I recommend handgefaerbt.com Extra Fine Merino or Merino Medium?
 This yarn, hand-dyed by a woman in Germany, is so darn soft that among it’s English-speaking fans it’s fondly known by the colloquial name of “Handfarts.”

 The SOFTEST yarn I have ever had the pleasure of stroking is Elsebeth Lavold Cool Wool, a blend of cotton and wool that is so sumptuous I drool every time I touch it.
 It gets full marks from me!

 Speaking of supersoft merinos, Fibranatura Baby Merino might make you think that you’ve died and gone to heaven as well.
 I cannot get over how soft and lovely and wonderful this yarn is.
 I just want to love it to pieces.